ucsd-cse12-w17/ucsd-cse12-w17.github.io/pa5-draft/index.md

 - `TestSortacle.java`: You will write your tests of the methods above here
 - `Item.java` (do not edit this)
 - `Counterexample.java` (do not edit this)
-- `PriceSorter.java` (do not edit this): Defines the `sortByPrice` method implemented by all sorters.
+- `PriceSorter.java` (do not edit this): Defines the signature of the `sortByPrice` method implemented by all sorters.
 You will implement this interface several times to test `isGoodSorter`.
 - `WebSorter1-3.java`: For your implementations found on the Web that will implement `PriceSorter`.